vogelchr/e1_sam4_usb/README.txt

 	  -> Interrupt can be generated on LOS anyway.
 	- add pullup on LIU #RST

+	(from LaF0rge:)
+	 - USB has no transient voltage suppressor, possible ESD damage (recommended: IP4234CZ6)

+	 - UART has not transient voltage suppressor, possible ESD damage (recommended: IP4234CZ6)

+	 - UART has no pull-up resistor on RxD input, i.e. floating input unless UART is connected

+	 - GPS antenna input has no transient voltage suppressor, possible ESD damage (unless the

+	 - GNS module has one inside?
+Did you find any documentation on that in the module data sheet?
+Recommended: 0603ESDA-TR

+	 - !RESET has no pull-up, design is possibly susceptible to picking up RF/noise as reset trigger

+	 - 1k series resistors for LEDs seems quite high resistance for 3.3V.
+I would usually expect 330..680 Ohms there?

+	 - JTAG connector doesn't appear to have standard 2x10 ARM-JTAG pin-out.
+	If there's space I'd prefer a 20pin ARM-JTAG.

+	 - GPS receiver rx/tx/pps doen't have series termination (27R or the like), possibly resulting in switching tranients degrading GPS performance

+	 - does SPI+I2C header (SV6) have UEXT compatible pin-out?
+If we use a 2x5 header, it might make senese to use the olimex-standard UEXT format as there are plenty of other boards/devices with that pin-out

+	 - SV3 serial pin-out could be aligned with FTDI 1x5 (or 1x6?) usb
+	serial cables.
+I think it makes sense to align with pin-out of industry standard cables that people might already have

+	 - for the DAC, it might make sense to align with what sylvain is using in his FPGA based design (and what sysmocom has used in other designs):
+	MAX5215 (14bit).
+Could be upgraded to 16bit MAX5217 if ever needed.

+	 - might make sense to add a precision voltage reference for the DAC, e.g. MAX6163ESA?

+	 - Cosmetic

+	 - If inverted-logic signals would use !SIGNAL instead of #SIGNAL, EAGLE would over-stroke their names

+	 - diescrete resistors instead of U$2 resistor array is probably lower cost in SMT, as it's a standard 10k resistor reel and not one more "cut-tape" reel only for that part

 DONE after 20180624:
 	- EAGLE 7 compatibility
 		(exported _v7 files)